clarkep/LKey/README.md

 Lkey
 ======
-Lkey is a MIDI keyboard that can play chords with a single keypress.
+Lkey is a MIDI keyboard for Linux that can play chords with a single keypress.

 Requirements
 -------------